Solomon Northup's Odyssey: Contemporary release

+Legacy and subsequent releases

-The National Endowment for the Humanities said, "The [1984] film helped push one of the darkest periods from America’s past into public consciousness, paving the way for such later movies as Amistad [in 1997], Django Unchained [in 2012], and the most recent adaptation of Northup's memoir...
+The National Endowment for the Humanities wrote in 2016, "The [1984] film helped push one of the darkest periods from America’s past into public consciousness, paving the way for such later movies as Amistad [in 1997], Django Unchained [in 2012], and the most recent adaptation of Northup's memoir...
 12 Years a Slave [in 2013], which was lauded for its realistic portrayal of the horror of slavery."

 When Steve McQueen's adaptation 12 Years a Slave was released, ColorLines noted the obscurity of Solomon Northup's Odyssey, "With limited funding, and predating social media, the film came and went with little fanfare."
 The blog Vulture under the magazine New York compared the film to 12 Years a Slave, "As a made-for-TV movie from the mid-eighties, [Solomon Northup's Odyssey] had a very modest budget and could never come close to the brutality of McQueen's film.
 Yet Parks's film is beautiful in its own right, lacking the ferocious immediacy of McQueen's work, but containing a somber lyricism that's hard to shake.
 The outrage is still there, just more muted and given more historical context."

 By 2013, when 12 Years a Slave was released, Vulture said of the 1984 film, "Out-of-print videos of it sell for a lot of money nowadays," and that the film was available for streaming online.
-It is also on the Criterion Channel until Jan.
-31.

 IndieCollect, a film preservation organization, uncovered an original negative of Solomon Northup's Odyssey from DuArt Film and Video's vault.
 The company Colorlab created a new print from the negative, and the U.S. National Archives and Records Administration hosted a one-time screening of the new print on May 20, 2014 before IndieCollect donated the print to the Library of Congress for safekeeping.

+The Criterion Collection featured Solomon Northup's Odyssey, along with other works by Gordon Parks, on its Criterion Channel in February 2021.